-Root canal treatment, also known as endodontics, is a dental procedure designed to treat infection or decay that has occurred at the centre of the tooth.
-Root canal treatment is designed to save the tooth and prevent the spread of infection.
-The damaged pulp is removed from the tooth and the root canal is then cleaned of all bacteria.
-After the bacteria has been removed, the root canal and pulp are filled in using an artificial substance, before being sealed.
+Root canal treatment, also known as endodontics, is a dental procedure designed to treat infection and decay at the centre of the tooth.
+The objective of this treatment is to save the tooth, while preventing the spread of infection.
+Since decay occurred on the inside of the tooth, the damaged pulp is removed from the center of the tooth.
+The root canal is then thoroughly cleaned of all bacteria.
+Finally, the tooth is re-filled with an artificial substance and sealed with a permanent filling.

-Historically, lack of knowledge in local anaesthetics together with old techniques, materials and equipment made this procedure painful and often unsuccessful.
-However by mastering the art of local anaesthetic combined with sophisticated equipment the procedure can become pain-free, more successful and much easier to tolerate.
+While a lack of knowledge in local anaesthetics together with old techniques, materials and equipment historically made this procedure painful, general dental knowledge and techniques have since advanced.
+Through mastering local anaesthetics and using sophisticated equipment, the root canal procedure has become pain-free, has a much higher success rate, and is much easier to tolerate.